Frank Mankiewicz: Life and career

 Frank Mankiewicz was born in New York City and grew up in Beverly Hills, California, the son of Sara (Aaronson) and screenwriter Herman J. Mankiewicz, who co-wrote Citizen Kane.
 His uncle, Joseph L. Mankiewicz, directed such films as All About Eve and Cleopatra.
 His brother was television writer Don Mankiewicz.
 They grew up near the Marx Brothers, and Harpo Marx was a presence at Mankiewicz family Passover Seders.
 "He would pick up the Paschal lamb bone and lead a parade around the table," Frank Mankiewicz recalled.

-He briefly attended Haverford College before dropping out to join the army infantry during World War II.
+After graduating from Beverly Hills High School, he briefly attended Haverford College before dropping out to join the army infantry during World War II.
 He fought in the Battle of the Bulge.